 The royal family are often credited for being some of the most dignified people around the media, always keeping their cool and remaining professional in the public eye.

 Like any human being, however, there are moments when the royals' temper starts to overflow, manifesting itself in flying fits of rage.
-And see how the Princess of Wales managed to keep Prince Louis in check at the Platinum Jubilee.

 We're taking a look back at some of the royal family's more irritable moments, and see how they managed to control the situation while dozens of flashbulbs went off.